tuhdo/documentations/elink_script_API.md

 ### Capture screen

-Các bước thực hiện để record screen bao gồm:
+Step by step to capture reference image

-1. Click Pause button `||` trên thanh tools bar
+1. Click Pause button `||`  in toolbar
-2. nhấn và giữ phím "LCtrl" kết hợp với việc nhấp chuột và kéo vùng screen cần nhận diện
+2. Press and hold"LCtrl" combine with click and drag mouse on screen zone
-3. eLinkViewer sẽ khởi tạo 1 file ảnh tmp_<xx>.png ở thư mục chạy eLinkViewer
+3. eLinkViewer will create an template image `tmp_<xx>.png` in eLinkViewer folder.
+Using the image as reference input image for recognizing.

 ![capture screen](https://lh3.googleusercontent.com/-s-0ObAxnfuY/W4YQ251OwTI/AAAAAAAAAIU/YhrmlqYxlLEcRC2EDZIdUf0t01VS6xzvgCHMYCw/s0/2018-08-29_10-19-49.gif)